drop8k/docs/amongus/main.md

 drop utilizes the [ZeroTier](https://www.zerotier.com/) network to host servers over the internet to end users.

+Servers use the [Reactor](https://github.com/NuclearPowered/Reactor) modding API to support mods.

 ## Servers
 > ⚠ **You must be registered on the ZeroTier network to join.** See how to join in [Configuring ZeroTier](https://drop8k.github.io/docs/misc/zerotier.html).